-(G) Rental Assistance Demonstration (RAD) Choice Mobility Preference: As required by HUD and in accordance with all HUD RAD guidelines, if HACA participates in RAD, HACA will provide a Choice-Mobility option to residents of covered RAD projects in accordance with policies outlined in Chapter 18 of this HCV Administrative Plan.

-(H) Public Housing Special Accommodation Preference: HACA will give preference to families that are currently housed in Public Housing and waiting on the transfer list for a unit with an accessible accommodation as well as to families that have been certified eligible off the Public Housing waiting list and are waiting for a unit with an accessible accommodation.
+- (G) Rental Assistance Demonstration (RAD) Choice Mobility Preference: As required by HUD and in accordance with all HUD RAD guidelines, if HACA participates in RAD, HACA will provide a Choice-Mobility option to residents of covered RAD projects in accordance with policies outlined in Chapter 18 of this HCV Administrative Plan. - (H) Public Housing Special Accommodation Preference: HACA will give preference to families that are currently housed in Public Housing or Project-Based Rental Assistance developments (PBRA) and waiting on the transfer list for a unit with an accessible accommodation as well as to families that have been certified eligible off the Public Housing or PBRA waiting list and are waiting for a unit with an accessible accommodation.
 To qualify for this preference, the family must meet all of the following criteria:

-For current Public Housing families waiting on the transfer list to be eligible, they must:
+For current Public Housing or PBRA families waiting on the transfer list to be eligible, they must:

-- a) Be currently housed in Public Housing and waiting on the transfer list for a unit with the needed special accommodation; - b) Have a documented need for a reasonable accommodation which requires a specific type of housing unit (including but not limited to wheelchair accessibility, no stairs, etc). - c) Have waited more than 9 months since the reasonable accommodation was approved and they were placed on the transfer waiting list without receiving a housing offer specifically because the availability of the needed accommodation is limited within HACA's portfolio and all units with that accommodation are occupied by families needing that accommodation.
+- a) Be currently housed in Public Housing or PBRA and waiting on the transfer list for a unit with the needed special accommodation; - b) Have a documented need for a reasonable accommodation which requires a specific type of housing unit (including but not limited to wheelchair accessibility, no stairs, etc). - c) Have waited more than 9 months since the reasonable accommodation was approved and they were placed on the transfer waiting list without receiving a housing offer specifically because the availability of the needed accommodation is limited within HACA's portfolio and all units with that accommodation are occupied by families needing that accommodation.

-If the needed accommodation is not structurally or economically feasible in HACA's existing Public Housing portfolio, the family will not be required to wait 9 months.
+If the needed accommodation is not structurally or economically feasible in HACA's existing Public Housing or PBRA portfolio, the family will not be required to wait 9 months.